PetitPotiron/advent-of-code-2015/src/day-3/README.md

 **Both parts of this puzzle are complete!
 They provide two gold stars: \*\***

-At this point, you should return to your Advent calendar and try another puzzle.

 If you still want to see it, you can [get your puzzle input](https://github.com/PetitPotiron/advent-of-code-2015/blob/main/src/day-3/input.txt).

 ## How I solved it